EmikoHigashi/PAD-linter/README.md

 PAD-linter is a project to bring "Software Engineering Rigor" to the world of natural language.
 We believe that documents should not be just a stream of text, but a decoupled, modular architecture.

-## Why this saves AI Engineers:
+## Why this saves AI Engineers and Users:

-- Reduction of Hallucination: By enforcing logical consistency at the source, we provide high-purity data for AI training and inference.
+- **Reduction of Hallucination**: By enforcing logical consistency at the source, we provide high-purity data for AI training and inference.
-- Structural Clarity: Moving beyond "Prompt Engineering" (which is often just a workaround for poor document design) toward "Document Architecture."
+- **Structural Clarity**: Moving beyond "Prompt Engineering" (which is often just a workaround for poor document design) toward "Document Architecture."
-- Automatic Logic Validation: Detecting "circular references" or "logic leaps" in research papers and technical specs before they reach the reader—or the AI.
+- **Automatic Logic Validation**: Detecting "circular references" or "logic leaps" in research papers and technical specs before they reach the reader—or the AI.
+- **AI-Human Collaboration**: Empowers users to produce "AI-ready" content, ensuring that their creative intent is accurately interpreted by AI partners without cognitive distortion.

 ## My Vision
 As a researcher, a parent, and a former software engineer, I have seen how "bad design" in documents leads to "bad outcomes" in reality.
 I am building a Test Suite for Human Logic.